haddocking/benchmarking/README.md

 ## Contributing

-See [contributing.md](contributing.md) for adding scenarios, systems, or analysis improvements.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for adding scenarios, systems, or analysis improvements, and [ADDING-SCENARIOS.md](ADDING-SCENARIOS.md) for a full walkthrough of adding a scenario.

 ## Support